Buon Appetito: The Best Italian Restaurants in Brisbane

 Il Verde

-With hearty portions of pasta, risotto or a classic pizza, the flavours of these expertly crafted dishes will have you returning time and time again.
+With hearty portions of pasta, risotto and classic pizzas, the flavours of these expertly crafted dishes will have you returning time and time again.

 2 King Street, Bowen Hills